 Some Funds may invest in financial derivative instruments and therefore, sustainability risks are harder to factor in as the Funds are not directly investing in the underlying asset.
-Currently, no ESG integration methodology can be applied for the financial derivative instruments or in the securities lending arrangements, but the investment manager is exploring how such a framework can be set up.
+Currently, no ESG integration methodology can be applied for the financial derivative instruments which may be utilised.